GolfDvojka92/OSuRV-Projekat-2025-26/Docs/README.md

 ---

-# Possible Improvements

-* Full 360° continuous rotation
-* Interpolation between points
-* CSV export
-* SLAM integration
-* 3D mapping
-* Adjustable DELTA parameter
-* Performance optimization

----

 # Authors

-Ivan Berenić
-Aljoša Špika
+Ivan Berenić and Aljoša Špika
-Faculty of Technical Sciences
-Computer Science and Automation